You are here

 Questions for Reflection/Discussion:

-For this Sunday’s readings click on the link below or copy and paste it into your browser. https://www.usccb.org/bible/readings/110616.cfm
+For this Sunday’s readings, click on the link below or copy and paste it into your browser. http://www.usccb.org/bible/readings/010817.cfm

 Questions for Reflection/Discussion: